If you live in one jurisdiction and work in another you may be eligible for health care both where you live and where you work.

 - You are living in Ireland and working in another EU/EEA country or Switzerland and are liable to pay Social Insurance Contributions in that country

 - You are living in Ireland and you are the dependent spouse or child of someone employed in another EU/EEA country and Switzerland.
 You must not be getting an Irish Social Welfare Payment apart from Child Benefit or Early Childcare Supplement and you must not be liable to contribute to the Irish social welfare system.

-For further information please visit the All About Medical Cards on the HSE website.
+For further information please visit the HSE website.